Gnagano/dwave_leap_vagrant/README.md

 # Usage

-You can use quantum aneealing computing now!
+You can use quantum aneealing computing now!<br>
 Learn how to use it by [D-Wave Ocean Software Documtentaion](https://docs.ocean.dwavesys.com/en/latest/index.html).

 # How to execute sample codes